tremulation/bugsounds/Notes/song guide.md

 ## Components

-**Pair:** Two numbers back to back, with a comma after the second number.
+**Note:** Two numbers back to back, with a comma after the second number.
 The first number specifies the target frequency (Hz), and the second specifies the time it will take to reach that frequency (ms).
 	Example: 120 1, 120 1000, 0 500,
 	AKA start at 120 hz, remain there for 1 second, and then die off to 0 hz in 0.5 seconds.

+**Change Beat Pattern:** Can be used to express different note patterns.
+Spaces demarcate beats, the number of sub-beats per beat is expressed as a number from 0 to something really high.
+Setting it to 0 skips beats.
+	EXAMPLES:
+	- The default pattern is just one note per beat every beat (which can be expressed like this: pattern(1).
+	- You could also tell it to skip every third beat like this: pattern(1 1 0).
+	- If you wanted to play two eighth-notes, and then 3 normal beats, you could express that like this: pattern(2 1 1 1)
+	- the numbers within a pattern block can also be randomized with rand.

 **Loop**: any number of other components, surrounded by "[]" and then a length at the end, specifying the number of repetitions.
 This is basically a hack for sticking an LFO into an ADSR envelope.